Rockefeller family: Politics

-Prominent banker and philanthropist David Rockefeller Sr. was the family patriarch until his death in 2017.
+Prominent banker David Rockefeller Sr. was the family patriarch until his death in 2017.
 In 1960, when his brother Nelson Rockefeller was governor of New York, David Sr. successfully pressed for a repeal of a New York state law that restricted Chase Manhattan Bank from operating outside the city.
 David Sr. was twice offered the post of Treasury secretary by President Richard M. Nixon, but declined on both occasions.
 In 1979, he used his high-level contacts to bring Mohammad Reza Shah of Iran, who had been overthrown in the Iranian Revolution and was in poor health, for medical treatment in the United States.
 In 1998, he was awarded the Presidential Medal of Freedom by President Bill Clinton for his work on International Executive Service Corps.